design-tokens/community-group/technical-reports/format/composite-types.md

 ## Shadow

 Represents a shadow style.
-The `type` property MUST be set to the string `shadow`.
+The `$type` property MUST be set to the string `shadow`.
 The value must be an object with the following properties:

 - `color`: The color of the shadow.
 The value of this property MUST be a valid [color value](#color) or a reference to a color token.
 - `offsetX`: The horizontal offset that shadow has from the element it is applied to.
 The value of this property MUST be a valid [dimension value](#dimension) or a reference to a dimension token.